igorbrigadir/awesome-twitter-algo/README.md

 - There is very limited implicit action in the scoring plan.
 This is unlike short video recommendation systems like TikTok where the system learns from how long you stay on the video.
 The weight for the video completion prediction is insignificant.
 - The only implicit action being predicted is when you click into the conversation of this Tweet and stay there for at least 2 minutes.
 2 minutes is quite a large number.
 This can be viewed as a defense against comment bait, where the author entices you to click on the comments but leave you disappointed.
 If you exit the comment section soon after clicking, it is not considered a positive signal to engagement.
 - The scoring plan encourages participation in the conversation.
 The weight for the probability of you replying is high.
 The weight for the probability of the author replying to your reply is even higher.
 We can view this as Twitter's intention to be the "town square" of the Internet.
 However, this signal does not differentiate whether the conversation is friendly or otherwise (unless you also hide/mute/block/report).
+- We should also note that the score of Blue Verified authors will be given a multiplier of 4 or 2, which overrides many of the weights in the scoring plan.

 The release does not describe how the weights are chosen.
 We expect the weights to be tuned with A/B testing.
 We are also curious about what Twitter measures and optimizes when they tune the weights.